Storm siege to raise flooding, avalanche risks across Pacific Northwest

 During the storm siege, 2-4 inches of rain is likely to fall in the lower elevations along Interstate 5 in Washington and Oregon, with slow travel at times.
 However, much heavier rain will fall on the western slopes of the Coast Ranges and the lower to intermediate, west-facing slopes of the Cascades.
 From 6 to 12 inches of rain may pour down into early next week with locally higher amounts.

-"The rising freezing levels with rain falling on top of the recent snow over the high country are a recipe for avalanches," Zerh said.
+"The rising freezing levels with rain falling on top of the recent snow over the high country are a recipe for avalanches," Zehr said.

 Over the highest ridges and peaks of the Olympics and Cascades, a whopping 5-10 feet of snow may pile up in the pattern.